albertilagan/remix-supertyped/README.md

 # remix-superjson
-Typescript support for remix's loader and action data + superjson
+Typescript support for Remix's loader and action data + superjson